 Unless we’re willing to do this as a society, and put our money where our mouths are, then we don’t get to decide what men and women facing this very personal, very tragic decision choose.
 If we do want to stop abortion, then put the ugly aborted-fetus posters down and go financially support a teenage mother, go lobby to provide birth control to teenagers, or go ask your own teenage son or daughter if he or she needs birth control.
 Do something useful, and be reasonable.

-Frankly, I think that sums it up pretty well, and truth be told I don’t think I really have a right to say more than that.
+Frankly, I think that sums it up pretty well, and truth be told I don’t think I really have a right to say more than that from the moral standpoint; however, I think it’s worth considering from the political standpoint as well, that is, why are conservatives in the US so addicted to the topic?
+Well, I think Methodist Pastor David Barnhart pretty much hit the nail on the head for this one:

 Birth Control #